Basic starter kitchen needs list

 Or you may wish to purchase specifically designed knives individually.
 There is so much choice out there and as I said earlier, a knife choice and preference is very personal.
 Check out some of the beautiful knives below.

-These knives below from Regalia knives are all made with best quality high carbon Damascus steel at an affordable price.
+Alternatively, these knives below from Regalia knives are all made with best quality high carbon Damascus steel at an affordable price.
 They even include a lifetime free re-sharpening service.
 Each knife is a work of art.
 What a great gift to give an aspiring chef as well!

 For the smaller work you also have this little beauty.